Tokyo Itinerary: How to Spend 4 PERFECT Days in Tokyo (2023)

 When you arrive at either the Narita Airport or the Haneda Airport, you’re going to need to take care of the following things before heading to your hotel/hostel:

 1. Pick up your pocket wifi at the airport post office (order this before your trip) or purchase a SIM card for your phone.
+It’s essential to have internet service when navigating the streets of Japan because Google Maps doesn’t work offline in Japan.
 I bought my pocket wifi from Japan Experience.

 3. Make seat reservations for your future train travels at the Japan Rail office.
 Seat reservations are free for Japan Rail Pass holders.
 I highly recommend it.
 You can cancel or change them free of charge.

-5. At the Tokyo Tourist Information desk ask how to get to your hotel.
+6. At the Tourist Information desk at the airport ask how to get to your hotel.
 I originally got my info from someone on Trip Advisor.
 They were wrong!
 The information desk was correct!

 For Haneda, you also have 3 budget options: 1.
 Keikyu Line – Buy tickets at the Keisei Skyliner ticket office.
 2. Friendly Airport Limousine (¥950 – Asakusa; Shinjuku ¥1,250) connects to different hotels throughout Tokyo.
 Please see their website for information.
 3. Tokyo Monorail – Take the monorail to Hamamatsucho (¥500) where you then need to transfer to the JR Yamanote train line.

 For my trip, I flew into Narita and stayed in Asakusa.
-I took a Keisei train.
-Keisei trains have many lines.
-I took the Toei Asakusa Line from Narita to Asakusa station (¥1290; over 1 hour).
+To get to Asakusa, I took a Keisei train.
+Keisei trains have many lines, so it can be confusing.
+The wonderful people at the airport information desk told me to take the Toei Asakusa Line from Narita to Asakusa station (¥1290; over 1 hour).
 Then I realized I had to walk 15 minutes to my hotel, the Wired Hotel.
 I was too tired to walk, so I got a taxi for ¥960.

 You can pay for transportation in a number of ways.